chaitanyamedidar/sdk-automations/Research.md

 # Research Notes - Hiero GitHub Workflow App

-## 1. Research Goal

-I did a research to understand how Hiero currently handles contributor and maintainer workflows before proposing a reusable GitHub Workflow App.
-The project should not start by inventing new features.
-It should first understand the existing Python and C++ SDK workflows, preserve useful behavior, and evolve that behavior into a safer, more reusable, more configurable system.

 ## 2. Sources Reviewed

 | Source | What Was Reviewed | Importance |